Anku5hk/Programmers_guide_to_Python/book.md

 if 5.0 in my_tuple:
   print('printed')

-## also can't add/remove element in tuple, there is no append()/remove(), can't use 'del' like in list
+## Immutable: can't add/remove element in tuple, there is no append()/remove(), can't use 'del' like in list
 # so to add a element join two tuples, and assign it to the previous/new variable
 my_tuple += (5,) # adding another element as tuple, its basically joining two tuples
 # Notice: the target tuple should have ',' if single element is being added